maplesyrup-0606/Human-Like-Attention-in-Vision-Language-Models/README.md

 conda env create -f env.yml
 ```

+Most actions can be done with the conda environment `NSERC`.
+Others are used for metric scripts, look at `/scripts` for other conda environments.

 ### Data
 ---
 The `data` directory contains all datasets, generated outputs, and analysis scripts used for evaluation.